cklim83/test_md/03_rb130_rb139/closure.md

 ### Yielding
 In a method body, execution will pass from the method to the block each time the Ruby interpreter encounters the `yield` keyword.
 After the block finishes execution and returns, execution resumes where it left off in the method body.

-It is possible to call a method containing one or more `yield` keyword without passing in a block.
-When that happens, execution of the `yield` statement will result in a `LocalJumpError`.
+If we call a method containing one or more `yield` keyword without passing in a block, execution of the `yield` statement will result in a `LocalJumpError`.
 ```ruby
 def echo_with_yield(str)
   puts str